Tzvet05/truth_tabler/README.md

-Truth tabler - A graphical truth table builder and displayer
+Truth tabler - A graphical truth table builder and displayer | WORK IN PROGRESS

 For this program to work, the inputted expression must conform to the following syntax.